-Registered - any student that has submitted an application to attend school in a public school for the current or upcoming academic school year.
+Registered - any student that has applied to attend school in a public school for the current or upcoming academic school year.

 Registration - the action or process a system may use to gather an official number of school enrollments for a given academic school year.